zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 ![](./images/100/Picture100-15.jpg)

 -   Specify a password of your choice for the wallet.
 You will need this password when connecting to the database via SQL Developer later, and is also used as the JKS keystore password for JDBC applications that use JKS for security.
 Click **Download** to download the wallet file to your client machine.
-This password .
+*Note: If you are prevented from downloading your Connection Wallet, it may be due to your browser's pop-blocker.
+Please disable it or create an exception for Oracle Cloud domains.*

 ![](./images/100/Picture100-16.jpg)